bdxio/cfp-bdxio-dockerized/README.md

 Prior to anything, you will have several thing to do in order to make it work :

-* Bootstrap git submodule by executing the `bootstrap.sh` script
+* Bootstrap directories & git submodule by executing the `bootstrap.sh` script

 * You will need to create an `application-<env>.conf` file somewhere, in a git repository (based on the `cfp-devoxx-fr/conf/appliation-please-customize-me.conf` file)
   For instance, I created a dedicated branch on the `cfp-devoxx-fr` repository with cfp configuration files.
 See [configurations branch](https://gitlab.com/bdxio/cfp-bdx-io/tree/configurations).